Canton native and former NBA guard returns for groundbreaking ceremony for $5 million project.

 The YMCA is within $275,000 of fully funding the project.
 Twenty one other donors were recognized Wednesday for contributions exceeding $10,000.
 The project is also funded by a $700,000 federal grant secured by former U.S. Rep. Ralph Regula, R-Bethlehem Township.

-Page 2 of 2 - More than 75 people attended the groundbreaking, which included remarks by Mayor William J. Healy II, Canton City Schools Superintendent Adrian Allison and Stark County Common Pleas Judge Lee Sinclair.
+More than 75 people attended the groundbreaking, which included remarks by Mayor William J. Healy II, Canton City Schools Superintendent Adrian Allison and Stark County Common Pleas Judge Lee Sinclair.

 Sinclair, president of the YMCA board, said the groundbreaking was the first step in keeping a promise made to the community.